This is the 2nd Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

-Next, I’m softening the edges of the petal by rolling it with the end of my paintbrush, then paint some glue about halfway up the petal then wrap the petal around the bud.
+Next, I’m softening the petal edges by rolling it with the end of my paintbrush, then paint some glue about halfway up the petal, then wrap the petal around the bud.
 Refer to Video at 23:33

 Now the second row of petals is mounted, and it’s now what I refer to as a half bud.

-I’m making sure the base of the bud is perfectly smooth, and making a hook in the wire the opposite end to the bud, and I’ll hang it upside down to dry.
+I’m making sure the bud’s base is perfectly smooth and making a hook in the wire the opposite end to the bud, and I’ll hang it upside down to dry.

 Making a Calyx for the Bud